amsterdam-schema

 % pip install '.[tests,dev]'

 The extra options tests and dev are not strictly necessary for publishing, but are handy to have installed while working on the schema definitions.
-Once installed publishing could be as simple as running:

 % publish